Three ways to share a QPU: Scheduling strategies for hybrid Quantum-HPC applications: Introduction

 Building on previous work~\cite{Simone,QCE_malleability_2025}, this article provides experimental validation to the quantum resource multiplexing mechanism, reporting results from a test campaign on a production HPC cluster and a real quantum machine.
 It also extends the experimental results on workflow decomposition and dynamic resource management to a production environment.
 These new results further underscore the practical relevance of the proposed approaches and close the gap between theoretical analysis and experimental validation on real infrastructure.
 In summary, the contributions of this work are the following:

-\begin{itemize} \item We consolidate three strategies for efficient HPC-Quantum resources scheduling, clarifying end extending their conceptual framework. \item We present the design and the results of an experimental campaign to evaluate these three strategies on production HPC clusters and real quantum hardware, strengthening the evidence for the practical viability of all three proposed approaches. \item Finally, we discuss the strengths, weaknesses, and the domain of applicability of each strategy, providing both users and HPC-QC operators with best practices and guidelines to deploy these strategies in their specific scenario. \end{itemize}
+\begin{itemize} \item We consolidate three strategies for efficient HPC-QC resources scheduling, clarifying and extending their conceptual framework. \item We present the design and results of an experimental campaign aimed at evaluating three scheduling strategies across quantum jobs with different time scales.
+These experiments realistically replicate real-world conditions, where quantum machines operate with significantly diverse temporal characteristics.
+Finally, we extend the validation of our methodology to production HPC clusters and real quantum hardware, further reinforcing the practical viability of all three proposed approaches. \item Finally, we discuss the strengths, weaknesses, and the domain of applicability of each strategy, providing both users and HPC-QC operators with best practices and guidelines to deploy these strategies in their specific scenario. \end{itemize}

 This work is structured as follows: Section~\ref{sec:sota} reports on the current state of the art of Quantum and HPC integration; Section~\ref{sec:methodology} discusses the conceptual framework behind the three proposed strategies; Section~\ref{sec:exp} presents the test cases and the experimental set-up used to demonstrate the effectiveness of the three strategies; finally, Section~\ref{sec:summary} provides an overview of the results, discussing the complementarity of the three proposed methodologies, their applicability and the future perspectives.